TrebledJ/trebledj.github.io/content/posts/programming/digital-audio-synthesis/2023-03-09-digital-audio-synthesis-for-dummies-part-2.md

 The principle of **additive synthesis** is pretty straightforward: signals can be combined by adding samples along time.

-{% image "assets/additive-synthesis.jpg", "Example of additive synthesis, localised on this very webpage.", "w-65" %}
+{% image "assets/additive-synthesis.jpg", "w-65", "Example of additive synthesis, localised on this very webpage." %}

 <sup>Example of additive synthesis.
 The first and second signal show pure sine tones at 440Hz ($s_1$) and 660Hz ($s_2$).
 The third signal adds the two signals ($s_1 + s_2$).
 The fourth signal scales the third signal down to fit within $[-1, 1]$ ($(s_1 + s_2) / 2$). ([Source Code][addsynthgist])</sup>
 {.caption}